Whole Home More Shop by RoomBedroomMattresses

 IKEA Mattresses

-If you need an affordable non toxic mattress, a hybrid one made with springs will reduce the total amount of foam in the product.
+Are IKEA mattresses non-toxic?
+No, but they’re still healthier than most, and there are ways you can make it less toxic.
+Letting it off-gas and using an organic mattress topper can help.
+It’s also a very affordable non toxic mattress, and since it’s hybrid (made with springs) it reduces the total amount of foam in the product.
 IKEA is unique for using a rayon/polyester encasement to meet US flame retardant requirements, and only uses chemical flame retardants in some zippers and stitching.
-Although this is ranked at the bottom of the list, it’s still a step up from a standard mattress, which would have flame retardants throughout, and all black X ratings below.
+A standard mattress would have flame retardants throughout, and all black X ratings below.

 Springless Mattresses